instea/Cestovne-prikazy/README.md

 #### Environmental variables
 When server is running, various environmental variables are used.

-Environmental variables to generate and send emails.
+Server environmental variables to generate and send emails.
 When some of SMTP options are not set, emails are not sent.
 ```
 SMTP_HOST
 SMTP_PORT